ole1986/a3-admintoolkit/README.md

 ## AdminToolkit for Arma 3
 <sup>**Version 2.0.2** | Author: ole1986 | This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License</sup>

-This tool is used to administrate Arma3 multiplayer servers.
+The ATK is used to administrate Arma 3 multiplayer servers and be extended with user extensions
-It also supports an option to overwrite the sections for additional features.

 <img src="images/a3-atk-players.png" align="left" width="200" title="Manage players">
 <img src="images/a3-atk-buildings.png" align="left" width="200" title="Manage Buildings">